 Indicators Couples Counseling Might Work For You

 Even the best long-term relationships can hit difficult patches.
 But don’t turn to therapy only when floating through rocky waters: couples counseling smooths over the rough edges of your relationship, even when most things are going okay.
 That merry-go-round argument you keep having — about family, the dishes, or your dream home?
 Maybe it’s time to stop.
+Research published in the Journal of Family and Marital Therapy shows that 7 out of 10 couples have a positive experience in couples therapy.
 A relationship counselor can help you and your partner work through the issue.

 Here are a few indicators that couples counseling might work for you.